Table of Contents

 i.
 Responsibility for Assuring Adherence to Standard 310 and the Credit Hour Policy

 The Associate Dean for Academic Affairs and the Curriculum Committee are charged with assuring that the College of Law adheres to ABA Standard 310 and this Credit Hour Policy.
-This responsibility includes assuring that the methods and processes used to determine and assign credits lead to reliable, accurate results and conform to commonly accepted practice in higher education.
+This responsibility includes assuring that the methods and processes used to determine and assign credits lead to reliable, accurate results and conform to commonly accepted practices in higher education.

 ii.
 Determination of Credit Hours for New Courses